oerazo/obs/PITCHME.md

-# Flux
+# Devops @ Myob

-An application architecture for React
+An introduction to my devops Journey and steps going forward

 ---

-### Flux Design

-- Dispatcher: Manages Data Flow
-- Stores: Handle State & Logic
-- Views: Render Data via React
+### Devops in a nutshell

+Devops has four important pillars that need to be followed for a successful implementation :

+ - Agile Practices
+ - Continuous Integration
+ - Continuous Delivery
+ - Observability

+---